top of page

 • Be prepared.
 Prior to the interview, read about your intended major, interests, internships, clubs, and other opportunities that are specific to that school.
 It is important to show the interviewer that you know a fair amount about the institution and that you are a good “match” for the community.
 If you know of a special tradition at the college, feel free to mention that as well.

 • Keep a list of the clubs that you could “match” to your interests.
-For example, because I was very involved with my high school newspaper, I always learned the name of the colleges’ newspapers and expressed interest in writing for them to my interviewers.
+For example, if you are very involved with your high school newspaper, learn the name of the colleges’ newspaper and express interest in writing for them during the interviews.

 • Ask questions.
-In my experience with interviews, the interviewer likes when you are inquisitive because it shows your interest in the school.
+In my own experience and those of my students, the interviewer likes when you are inquisitive because it shows your interest in the school.

-The interview allows admission representatives to put a face to your name, and may increase your chances of being admitted.
+The interview allows admission representatives to put a face to your name and may increase your chances of being admitted.
 While you want to be prepared, you don't want to come off as stiff and rehearsed.
 Be yourself.
+Allow yourself to shine through!

 bottom of page